-Operations Coordinator, Geneva Peace Week
+Project Lead, Geneva Peace Week

 Danson facilitates, coordinates, and manages the development of Geneva Peace Week (GPW), the flagship forum of the Geneva Peacebuilding Platform.
 Danson is a part of the GPW coordination team, facilitating synergies across institutions and sectors, and bringing together over 280 partner organizations to collaborate in GPW20.
 He is responsible for coordinating the GPW20 Opening Ceremony Committee, a collaboration between the Geneva Peace Week Consortium.

 He has gained work experience in several NGOs and international organisations, focusing on migration, humanitarian affairs, and peacebuilding.
 Danson has recently worked for Save the Children International, and the International Organization for Migration (IOM), and is now based at the Geneva Peacebuilding Platform.
 He acquired a BA in International Relations in the U.K. and later completed a Masters in International Affairs at the Graduate Institute of International and Development Studies, majoring in Global Security.

 Annika is an experienced community organizer, political advocate and event manager, working with nearly a dozen NGOs over the past eight years, including the Conference on World Affairs, Represent.Us, Run for Something, and the Global Campaign for Education.
 She recently completed her Master's degree at the Graduate Institute of International and Development Studies in Geneva where her research focused on gang desistance policies in the U.S. and Latin America.

 Community Manager and Media Coordinator, Geneva Peace Week